Review: ‘Pachinko’ Season 2 Episode 2 “Chapter Ten”

 The Consequence of War

 In Osaka 1945, Noa (Kim Kang-hoon) returns home and sees how the city has become a ghost town as many of its citizens have fled and gone into hiding to avoid the eventual air raid committed by the U.S. Military.
 The air raid is remembered as the Bombing of Osaka but the devastation is nowhere close to the one in Hiroshima and Nagasaki.
-Noa walks home and sees his brother Mozasu playing war games with his friends.
+Noa walks home and sees his brother Mozasu (Eunseong Kwon) playing war games with his friends.
 However, one of the friends hears about his father’s death during the war which shows how war breaks families and brings nothing but suffering and pain.

 Sunja Reunites with Isak